 We calculate tangible common equity as total stockholders' equity, including ESOP-owned shares, less goodwill, core deposit intangibles and other intangible assets, net of accumulated amortization, and we calculate tangible assets as total assets less goodwill and core deposit intangibles and other intangible assets, net of accumulated amortization.
 Tangible common equity to tangible assets is a non-GAAP financial measure, and, as we calculate tangible common equity to tangible assets, the most directly comparable GAAP financial measure is total stockholders' equity to total assets.
-For a reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures, see "Management's Discussion and Analysis of Financial Condition and Results of Operations- Non-GAAP Financial
+For a reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures, see "Management's Discussion and Analysis of Financial Condition and Results of Operations- Non-GAAP Financial completion of this offering.
+The conversion of shares of Series D preferred stock into shares of common stock would have no impact on the total equity shown, but would result in a \$17.0 million reduction in Series D preferred stock outstanding and a corresponding \$4.5 million increase in common stock outstanding and \$12.5 million increase in additional paid-in capital, if all shares of Series D preferred stock subject to conversion following the offering were converted into shares of common stock.

-(3) The pro forma capital ratios above assume that the proceeds of this offering are invested in 100.0% risk-weighted assets.
+The pro forma capital ratios above assume that the proceeds of this offering are invested in 100.0% risk-weighted assets.

-(4) References in this section to the number of shares of our common stock outstanding do not include the 901,644 shares of Series D preferred stock that will become convertible, and are expected to be converted, in part, into common stock upon completion of this offering.
-The conversion of shares of Series D preferred stock into shares of common stock would have no impact on the total equity shown, but would result in a \$ million reduction in Series D preferred stock outstanding and a corresponding \$ million increase in common stock outstanding and \$ million increase in additional paid-in capital, if all shares of Series D preferred stock subject to conversion following the offering were converted into shares of common stock.
+(4) References in this section to the number of shares of our common stock outstanding do not include the 901,644 shares of Series D preferred stock that will become convertible, and are expected to be converted, into common stock upon